Olivia Dahl

-Olivia Twenty Dahl (20 April 1955 – 17 November 1962) was the oldest child of the author Roald Dahl and the American actress Patricia Neal.
+Olivia Twenty Dahl (20 April 1955 – 17 November 1962) was the oldest child of British author Roald Dahl and American actress Patricia Neal.
 She died at the age of seven from encephalitis caused by measles, before a vaccine against the disease had been developed.
 Roald Dahl's books James and the Giant Peach (1961) and The BFG (1982) were dedicated to Olivia.
 As a result of her death, her father Roald became an advocate for vaccination and wrote the pamphlet "Measles: A Dangerous Illness" in 1988.